 Richard Poirier, one of America’s most eminent critics, reveals in this book the creative but mostly hidden alliance between American pragmatism and American poetry.
 He brilliantly traces pragmatism as a philosophical and literary practice grounded in a linguistic skepticism that runs from Emerson and William James to the work of Robert Frost, Gertrude Stein, and Wallace Stevens, and on to the cultural debates of today.

-The complex status of Chopin in our culture—he was a native Pole and adopted Frenchman, and a male composer writing in “feminine” genres—is the subject of Jeffrey Kallberg’s absorbing book.
-Combining social history, literary theory, musicology, and feminist thought, this is the first book to situate Chopin’s music within the construct of his somewhat marginal sexual identity.
+The complex cultural status of Chopin—he was a native Pole and adopted Frenchman, a male composer writing in “feminine” genres—is the subject of Kallberg’s absorbing book.
+Combining social history, literary theory, musicology, and feminist thought, this book situates Chopin’s music within the construct of his somewhat marginal sexual identity.

-Declan Kiberd offers a vivid account of the personalities and texts—English and Irish alike—that reinvented Ireland after centuries of colonialism.
-Combining detailed and daring interpretations of literary masterpieces with assessments of the wider role of language, sport, clothing, politics, and philosophy in the Irish revival, this book is a major literary history of modern Ireland.
+Kiberd offers an account of the personalities and texts that reinvented Ireland after centuries of colonialism.
+Combining daring, detailed interpretations of literary masterpieces with assessments of the wider role of language, sport, clothing, politics, and philosophy in the Irish revival, this book is a major literary history of modern Ireland.

-Timothy Brennan’s passionate book is a bracing critique of the critical self-indulgence that calls itself cosmopolitanism.
-Brennan traces his subject from George Orwell to Julia Kristeva, from "third world" writing to the Nobel Prize.
-A critical call to arms, At Home in the World strips the false and heedless from the new cosmopolitanism in order to revitalize the idea.
+This passionate book is a bracing critique of the critical self-indulgence that calls itself cosmopolitanism.
+Brennan traces his subject from Orwell to Kristeva, from “third world” writing to the Nobel Prize.
+A critical call to arms, the book strips the false and heedless from the new cosmopolitanism in order to revitalize the idea.

-This long-awaited collection of literary and cultural essays, the first since Harvard University Press published The World, the Text, and the Critic in 1983, reconfirms that Edward Said is the most impressive, consequential, and elegant critic of our time.
-Taken together, these essays—from the famous to those that will surprise even Said’s most assiduous followers—afford rare insight into the formation of a critic and the development of an intellectual vocation.
+This collection of literary and cultural essays, the first since 1983’s The World, the Text, and the Critic, reconfirms that Edward Said is the most impressive, consequential, and elegant critic of our time.
+Taken together, these essays afford rare insight into the formation of a critic and the development of an intellectual vocation.